U.S. flag

 Recommendations

-Use the fully defined ISA to identify and update NRC risk
+d.
 Use the fully defined ISA to conduct an organization-wide security and privacy risk assessment.

+f.
+Use the fully defined ISA to identify and update NRC risk management policies, procedures, and strategy.

-Agency Response Dated March 20, 2024: The U.S. Nuclear Regulatory Commission (NRC) has transitioned and assessed 11 of its 15 information systems to National Institute of Standards and Technology Special Publication 800-53, Revision 5, “Security and Privacy Controls for Information Systems and Organizations,” issued September 2020.
+2c Agency Response Dated March 20, 2024: The U.S. Nuclear Regulatory Commission (NRC) has transitioned and assessed 11 of its 15 information systems to National Institute of Standards and Technology Special Publication 800-53, Revision 5, “Security and Privacy Controls for Information Systems and Organizations,” issued September 2020.
 The agency expects to complete the transition and assessment of the remaining four systems to Revision 5 in the fourth quarter (Q4) of fiscal year (FY) 2024.
-Target Completion Date: FY 2024, Q4
+Target Completion Date: FY 2024, Q4<br />